kanvesh/kanvesh.github.io/_posts/2024-09-25-news-bot-chatgpt.markdown

 For a long time, I thought sarcasm was the ultimate test for an intelligent machine.
 You need to get some many things like context, references and timing to make a witty remark.
 We are now officially there.
 Chatgpt is amazing at sarcasm.
 Some examles for you.
 <!--more-->

-I asked chatgpt to make jokes about headlines.

 ![chatgpt jokes](/assets/chatgpt-jokes.png)

 There are hits and misses, but 6) was a pretty good one and 7) had context (Delhi being famous for its smog).
 I did see fair many that I laughed out loud.